What is Reformation: in simple words

 Counter-Reformation in simple terms

-The Counter-Reformation was the Catholic Church's response to the challenges of the Reformation.
+The Counter-Reformation is the Catholic Church's response to the challenges of the Reformation.
 It was a movement aimed at strengthening the Catholic faith and combating Protestantism.
 One of the first events of the Counter-Reformation was the Council of Trent (1545–1563), where the Catholic Church reviewed its doctrines and practices.

 Consequences of the Reformation in Europe

-The Reformation had huge consequences for Europe:
+The Reformation had enormous consequences for Europe:

-- Division of Christianity: New Protestant denominations emerged.
+• Division of Christianity: New Protestant denominations emerged.

-- Weakening of papal authority: The power of the Pope significantly diminished.
+• Weakening of papal authority: The power of the Pope significantly diminished.

-- Social changes: People became more interested in education and science.
+• Social changes: People became more interested in education and science.

-- Political conflicts: Wars between Catholics and Protestants continued for centuries.
+• Political conflicts: Wars between Catholics and Protestants continued for centuries.

 The Reformation in England: causes, essence, events, and consequences